 Cerebral Palsy Data & Statistics

+Cerebral palsy facts about the population of people with CP in the United States are limited.
 Information about how many people have CP has been gathered by the Centers for Disease Control and Prevention (CDC) from only four communities in the United States–which makes it very limited.
 It’s going to take advocacy for federal support to dedicate funding for better tracking the characteristics of people with cerebral palsy in the US.
 In the meantime, you can help researchers and clinicians better understand our community and its needs by participating in our cerebral palsy community registry.
-This allows you to self-report information about your experiences with CP.
+This registry allows you to self-report information about your experiences with CP.

 Here are the key findings from their report which is based on children who were 8 years old and living in these four communities in 2008 (updated information now available from 2010):